aol/molochweb/_wiki/security.md

 * Crash on startup from bad config settings
 * Accessing a session using the Moloch sessionId
+* Viewing the results of another user's hunt
-* Admins configuring bad/dangerous URLs in notifiers, parliament
+* Admins configuring bad/dangerous URLs in notifiers or clusters in parliament
 * Using md5 for security indicators
 * Auth brute force or http-digest weeknesses